 When light waves interact they create an interference pattern, just like water waves do.

-Is is useful to think of a phase image as a picture of the optical imprint created by the cells.
+It is useful to think of a phase image as a picture of the optical imprint created by the cells.
 When the illuminating sample beam passes through the sample, the sections of the beam that passes through the more optically dense cells are delayed in relation to the background.
-This shifts the phase of the parallel sample beam and imprints the morphology and 3-dimensional optical properties of the cells on the sample beam, similar to how beach waves are delayed and phase shifted when they reach shallow water.
+This shifts the phase of the parallel sample beam and imprints the morphology and 3-dimensional optical properties of the cells on the sample beam, similar to how beach waves are delayed and phase-shifted when they reach shallow water.

 Shallow water imprinted beach waves